hss-dev/CRIS-Connect/README.md

     A historic report is opened         - "READONLY" command will be sent with accession, domain,
-                                           examCode, nhs and chi fields if available Request PACS prefetch images        - "PREFETCH" command will be sent with accession numbers, domain examCode, nhs and chi fields if available
+                                           examCode, nhs and chi fields if available Request PACS prefetch images        - "PREFETCH" command will be sent with accession numbers, domain examCode, nhs and chi fields if available **

-PACS to CRIS Reporting: When following commands are received CRIS Reporting recact in these ways:
+PACS to CRIS Reporting: When following commands are received CRIS Reporting react in these ways:

     "DISPLAY" - Displays a report.
 Expects accession to be populated "CLEAR" - Clears a report and return to worklist.
 Expects no other fields.
     "LOGOUT" -  Log out of CRIS Reporting.
 Expects no other fields.
     "LOGIN" - Log in to CRIS Reporting.
 Expects username and password to be populated "FETCHED" - A message to confirm an image has been feteched.
-Expects accession to be populated
+Expects accession to be populated **

+** Future implementation

 *FAQ*
 ----------